Choosing Wisely Alberta Symposium

 5:00 PM

-Facilitator: Dr. Katrina (Tina) Nicholson Join this free, virtual workshop at the end of the day.
-Participants will work with their own prescribing data and develop practical action plans.
+Join this complimentary, accredited virtual workshop at the end of the day.
+After viewing the vodcast from the CWIP: Antibiotics Course, participants will work with their own data from the MD Snapshot Prescribing Reports to engage in facilitated discussions and develop practical action plans to improve antibiotic use.

 By the end of the symposium you will be able to: